Ousiometrics: The essence of meaning aligns with a power-danger-structure framework instead of valence-arousal-dominance: Introduction

 For the NRC VAD lexicon, raters were guided by end-point descriptors (`paradigm terms') which were taken from Refs.~\cite{osgood1957a}, \cite{russell1980a}, and \cite{bradley1999a}.
 We list all descriptors for the six end-points used in Ref.~\cite{mohammad2018b} in Tab.~\ref{tab:meaning.VADlimits}.
 As for the ANEW study, we see the end-points for each dimension combine to create coarse semantic limits.
 For example, for low arousal, there is clear semantic separation between `sluggishness' and `calmness', as there is for `weak' and `guided' for low dominance.

 Our remedy is simple: Always carry out steps 1--4 above even when attempting to impose a minimal ousiometric framework.
 Factor analysis will then accommodate a reasonable lack of exactness in how dimensions are prescribed.
-And if our concerns are mislaid and we find that the VAD framework is in fact perfectly prescribable, we will have done the work needed to make this clear.
+And if we find that the VAD framework is in fact perfectly prescribable, we will have done the work needed to make this clear.